kubewarden/rfc/rfc/0026-policy-serv-perms-mapping-policy.md

 Contrary to the namespaced policies, which can't define their own limitations, the cluster-wide can, as they are only accessible to Cluster Operators.

-Expand the cluster-wide policies CRDs to include `spec.allowedHostCapabilities`.
+Expand the cluster-wide policies CRDs to include `spec.hostCapabilities`.

 The mechanism would be the same: the controller filling correctly the `policies.yaml`, which gets server to the policy-server binary.